ejolly/pymer4/docs/pages/new.md

 # What's New

+*You can checkout the [development roadmap on Github](https://github.com/users/ejolly/projects/1/views/1?query=sort%3Aupdated-desc+is%3Aopen)*

 ## 0.9.0
 This is release is a **major overhaul** of `pymer4` that involved a near complete re-write of internals to faciliate future maintenance and integrate more advanced functionality from additional R libraries.
 This is a **backwards incompatible** release with numerous dependency and **API breaking changes.** You can check out the [migration guide](./migrating.md) for more details.
 The `0.8.x` version line is still available on github for community contributions/maintenance if desired.